sebas00/Dutch-Einstein-IntentSet-Starter/README.md

-# Dutch Salesforce Einstein Starter Intent Set
+# Dutch Salesforce Einstein Bot Starter NLP Intent Set

 Ever since I built a Salesforce Einstein bot and used it for my kids I wanted it to be in Dutch, I used some workaround before but from the Winter ’21 release (so October 2020) we’ll have Dutch NLP in Einstein Chatbots!